 Chains aren’t a sure thing either.
 Most of the time a thief can cut through even the best locking chain in less than 5 minutes.
-A chain will slow them down, and it may discourage them, but it won’t stop them if the bike is left in an out of the way location.
+A chain slows them down, and it may discourage them, but it won’t stop them if the bike is left in an out of the way location.

 Once stolen, most bikes are disassembled and sold off for parts.
 In today’s data-everywhere world with highly accurate and timely registration and VIN numbers readily available, it has become much harder to sell a hot bike.
 The tendency to part out rather than sell a stolen bike may help explain why only 44% are recovered (per NICB data for 2018) compared with 59% of stolen cars.

-A Practical Approach to Lower Risk
+A Practical Approach to Reduce Theft

 The first is to consistently use the locks that come standard on every motorcycle.
 No exceptions.
-And the second is to strengthen those with a few extra steps that are easy to take on a tour.
-Using this two-part approach gives riders flexibility to apply appropriate tactics in any situation.
+And the second is to strengthen those with a few extra steps that are easy to take along on a tour.
+Using this two-part approach gives riders flexibility to apply appropriate tactics for any situation.

-Built-in Security for Daytime Stops
+Security for Daytime Stops

 Once locked, remember to remove the key or key fob.
 Don’t leave extra keys on the bike, particularly in an obvious location such as a tank bag or tail bag.
-These simple steps form the foundation for a solid security strategy.
+These simple steps form the foundation of a solid security strategy.

-Add Locks & Alarms for Overnight
+Locks & Alarms for Overnight Security

 When the riding day ends, and the time comes to park the bike for the night, good security is more important than ever.
 Motorcycles are stolen at all hours, but most thefts occur at night under cover of darkness.